 - 9.1.
-The Trustee continually assess and review the performance of its adviser in a qualitative way. - 9.2.
+The Trustee continually assesses and reviews the performance of their adviser in a qualitative way. - 9.2.
 The investment managers are appointed by the Trustee based on their capabilities and, therefore, their perceived likelihood of achieving the expected return and desired risk characteristics, within the desired ESG/Climate change approach (see below).
 The Trustee utilises the investment advisers' forward-looking manager research ratings in decisions around the selection, retention and realisation of manager appointments.
 These ratings are based on the investment advisers' assessment of the investment manager's idea generation, portfolio construction, implementation and business management. - 9.3.
-The Trustee receives quarterly monitoring reports on the performance of the underlying investment managers from their investment adviser, which presents performance information over 3 months, 1 year and 3 years.
-The reports show the absolute performance and performance against the manager stated benchmark (over the relevant time period) on a net of fees basis.
-It also provides returns of market indices so that these can also be used to help inform the assessment of the underlying manager' performance. - 9.4.
+The Trustee receives quarterly monitoring reports on the performance of the underlying investment managers as well as hedging against the Liability Benchmark Portfolio (LBP) from their investment adviser. - 9.4.
 The reporting reviews the performance of the Plan's individual funds against their benchmarks and of the Plan's assets in aggregate against the Plan's strategic benchmark.
-The Trustee focus is primarily on long term performance but short-term performance is also reviewed.
-The Trustee may review a manager's appointment if:

-- There are sustained periods of underperformance or unexplained outperformance; - There is a change in the portfolio manager; - There is a change in the underlying objectives of the investment manager; - There is a significant change to Mercer's rating of the manager. - 9.5.
+The Trustee's focus is primarily on long-term performance but short-term performance is also reviewed.
+The Trustee may review a manager's appointment if: - There are sustained periods of underperformance or unexplained outperformance; - There is a change in the portfolio manager; - There is a change in the underlying objectives of the investment manager; - There is a significant change to Mercer's rating of the manager. - 9.5.
 Portfolio turnover costs refer to those incurred due to the buying, selling, lending or borrowing of investments.
 Given that the Plan invests in a range of pooled investment vehicles, the Trustee does not have an overall portfolio turnover target but reviews turnover at least annually and uses input from the investment advisor to assess the reasonableness of turnover and of associated costs.
 The Trustee receives MiFID II reporting from the investment managers annually, which provides this information.